 Any APhA member may nominate a person for the Remington Honor Medal.
 The nominee for the award does not need to be an APhA member.
 Self-nominations are not accepted.

 The nominator is responsible for submitting a complete award nomination.
-Nominations open in June
+The deadline for nominations is September 10, annually.

 The nomination is to include the following items:

 A letter from the nominator describing the most important achievements of the nominee and explaining why the nominee meets the criteria for the award

 Letters of recommendation are optional; two letters are preferred with a maximum of six letters accepted

 A current curriculum vitae or detailed résumé

 Upon receipt of a nomination, staff reviews it for completeness and conformity with guidelines.
 Incomplete nominations will be returned immediately to the nominator.
 If acceptable, APhA staff forwards the nomination to the Remington Honor Medal Screening Committee.
 The screening Committee will review the nomination materials received for all candidates to prepare a preliminary list of candidates to be evaluated by the Remington Honor Medal Selection Committee.
 The selection committee evaluates the materials and determines the final two candidates for the Medal.
 A mail ballot containing the names and supporting materials of the final two candidates is then forwarded to the APhA Former presidents, whose vote determines the eventual recipient.

 The award, presented at the APhA Annual Meeting & Exposition, consists of the gold Remington Honor Medal, a complimentary APhA Annual Meeting & Exposition registration, and reimbursement for meeting-related travel expenses, according to current travel policies and up to the maximum amount budgeted by APhA.
 A reception and an elegant dinner for the Remington Medalist are held during the annual meeting, at which time the recipient delivers a speech.